-This course course builds a profound understanding of various utility power systems and renewable energy systems used in Ontario.
-The students will learn the principle operation and components of the generating stations followed by learning the fundamentals of low voltage distribution systems and high voltage distribution system and its challenges.
+This course builds a profound understanding of various utility power systems and renewable energy systems used in Ontario.
+The students will learn the principal operation and components of the generating stations followed by learning the fundamentals of distribution systems and high voltage transmission system and its challenges.
 Then we look at the cost of electricity and DC transmission systems.
 This course introduces the student to electrical power systems and is designed to cover generation, distribution and transmission of electric power.